Persistent sheaf Laplacians: Preliminaries

-Note that many alternative $F$'s are available for sheaf constructions. $F$ may map a 2-cell to the sum of its edge lengths.
-In practical applications, a good choice of $F$ is able to enhance numerical stability. \end{example}
+\end{example} Note that many alternative sheaf constructions are available by appropriate choices of $F$.
+For example, $F$ may map a 2-cell to the sum of its edge lengths.
+In practical applications, a good choice of $F$ can embed physical information into spectral representation.